 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.48% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One of the nice things about Holiday is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The per capita income in Holiday in 2010 was $17,672, which is lower middle income relative to Florida, and low income relative to the rest of the US.
-This equates to an annual income of $70,688 for a family of four.
+The per capita income in Holiday in 2010 was $21,252, which is lower middle income relative to Florida and the nation.
+This equates to an annual income of $85,008 for a family of four.

+Holiday is a very ethnically-diverse town.
 The people who call Holiday home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holiday residents report their race to be White, followed by Black or African-American.
 Holiday also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.76% of the town’s residents.
-Important ancestries of people in Holiday include Irish, Italian, English, and Greek.
+People of Hispanic or Latino origin account for 12.91% of the town’s residents.
+Important ancestries of people in Holiday include German, Irish, English, Italian, and Greek.

 The most common language spoken in Holiday is English.
 Other important languages spoken here include Spanish and Greek.